wri/ulu_pixelwise_tasks/README.md

 ---

-[YAML Config files](https://github.com/wri/ulu_pixelwise_tasks/tree/master/products), along with DLJobs are used to generate predictions.
+[YAML Config](https://github.com/wri/ulu_pixelwise_tasks/tree/master/products) files are used to configure the product and control the arguments passed to the `dl_jobs`.

 Here is an example walk through for [test_prod](https://github.com/wri/ulu_pixelwise_tasks/blob/master/products/test_prod.yaml).
 Note I've included `--dev f` so that the jobs run on the DLPlatform.
 This is required because my `dl_jobs.config.yaml` file has `dev=True`.